UTC+1 is an offsetEurope/London is a time zoneBST is a highly-context-dependent abbreviation:UTC+1)UTC+6)UTC+11)Examples:

 tzfile('/usr/share/zoneinfo/Pacific/Kiritimati')

-Store civil times as naive portion + time zone serialization (e.g. America/New_York
+Store civil times as naive portion + time zone serialization (e.g. America/New_York).
+Store timestamps in UTC or equivalent.

 If you're interested in helping out with dateutil development, check out the issues on the github or e-mail me.